-Four years in the making - we’re proud to introduce Beowulf, our newly minted XC epic, named after the poem about a legendary dragon-slaying Scandinavian warrior.
+Four years in the making - we’re proud to introduce Beowulf, our XC EPIC, named after the poem about a legendary dragon-slaying Scandinavian warrior.
 Borrowing its name from the poem is a true fit for the trail, capturing the undertaking of building it from beginning to end.
 The 35km loop takes riders along ridgelines, through cedar rainforests and grassy meadows as it winds its way from the village and back again, covering all of the incredible terrains SilverStar has to offer.
 A must-do ride for the discerning mountain biker.

 We have created The Dragon, it’s your turn to take it on and defeat it!

 Green to Blue: Starting out of the village crisp and early is the best way to get a head start.
 Taking in the views along cross-mountain trail as you get your legs warm.
 Either Silver Shack or Paradise via Cabin Trail to reach Beowulf’s’ trail head.

 Blue to Black: Next is the blue section of Beowulf to get the body warm and blood flowing.
 After reaching Beowulf’s first viewpoint is where the black section starts.
 You make your way down winding switchbacks on the warm side of Trinity valley.
 Descending away from the sun provides a surreal experience, coasting on nothing more than pure bliss through the cedar forests to the lowest elevation of the trail.
 Once across the midway bridge a rider must slay the beast set ahead of them (elevation goes low to high at this poiint).